jpgard/driving-with-data-detroit/README.md

-# Detroit Vehicles
+# Driving with Data: Modeling and Forecasting Vehicle Fleet Maintenance in Detroit

 Note: the data used for this analysis is not publicly available and is governed by a data non-disclosure agreement with the City of Detroit Operations and Infrastructure Group.
-This repository contains the complete source files used to generate the graphics and analysis in the paper:
+This repository contains the complete source files used for the paper:

 ```
 Driving with Data: Modeling and Forecasting Vehicle Fleet Maintenance in Detroit